Matty-El/urban-attiva/README.md

     - STRIPE_WH_SECRET
     - USE_AWS = True

-16. Hide Con Fig Vars and reopen the deploy tab
+15. Select Hide Config Vars and reopen the Deploy tab.
-17. Add and commit your changes in the CLI, then use the below to to deploy to Heroku :
+16. Add and commit your changes in the CLI, then use the below to to deploy to Heroku :
 >* git push Heroku main
-18. You will then need to connect your GitHub Repository, in the deploy tab, under method, select "Connect to GitHub".
+17. To connect your GitHub repository - select the Deploy tab and for Deployment method select "Connect to GitHub".
 Connect your GitHub account, ensure the correct profile name is displayed.
 Then add your repository name, search and select the correct repository.
-19. Under automatic deployment, enable automatic deployment.
+18. Under Automatic deploys enable automatic deployment.
-20. You can now deploy via the heroku dashboard by clicking the `open app` button.
-At this stage your site has deployed with out any static files.
+19. You can now open your app via the Heroku dashboard by clicking the 'Open app' button.
+Your site is now deployed but without static files.

 ### Amazon Web Services S3 Bucket
-1. Create your AWS account
+1. If you don't already have an Amazon Web Services account create one.
-2. Search for S3 and create a new bucket, select 'allow public access'
+2. Log into your AWS account and search for S3 and create a new bucket, select 'allow public access'
 3. Under Properties go to static website hosting.
 Select enable typle index.html as index.html and save.
 4. In Permissions, under CORS use :
 >* [